KarlPreisler/battleships-game/README.md

 - Users cannot guess the same coordinates twice.
 - Data is maintained in class instances.

+## Future Features
+- Let users choose the size of the grid.
+- Let users choose the number of ships on each board.
+- Let users choose the locations for their ships.
+- Allow ships to be larger than 1x1.

 ## Data Model
 - I used a Board class as my model in order to create two class instances to hold both the player's and computer's board.
 - The Board class stores the board size, number of ships, positions of the ships, type of board, name of board and the guesses by the player and the computer.